billmclean/Julia_Lessons/markdown/lesson01.md

 x = 3//4
 ```
 creates a number `x` of type `Rational{Int64}`, which is really just a
-pair of integers, the numerator and denominator, that can be accessed as
+pair of integers, the numerator and denominator, that can be referenced as
 `x.num` and `x.den`, respectively.
 Julia automatically cancels any
 common factors, so for instance after doing
 ```